 5. Quit yelling

-Yelling puts your partner on the defensive and doesn’t help your communication at all.
+Yelling puts your partner on the defensive and doesn’t help your relationship communication at all.
 When you shout at someone you become the aggressor and they naturally go on the defensive and either shut you out or yell back.
 If you feel like shouting, take a time out and come back to the discussion when you can be calmer.
 Learn to put your point across without shouting at your partner.

 6. Pick your time